rampatra/JavaNotes/_posts/2015-08-20-nested-classes.md

 of an anonymous (unnamed) subclass of `Popcorn`.

 __Polymorphism comes to play in Anonymous Inner Class__ as in the above example, we're using a superclass reference variable type to refer to a subclass object.
-So, we need to keep in mind some points:
+And when you call `p.pop()` then the `pop()` inside `Food` class will be called instead of the one in `Popcorn` class.

-* You can only call methods on an anonymous inner class reference that are defined in the reference variable type.
+But we need to keep one thing in mind, i.e, you can only call methods on an anonymous inner class reference that are defined in the reference variable type.
 So, in the above code, you cannot call `p.push()` as `p` is a reference variable of type `Popcorn` and `Popcorn` class does not have any method named `push()`.